a-pradono/FIFA-clusters/README.md

 ## IV.
 Conclusions
 The objective of this project was to create a number of groups of FIFA players based on similar skills by implementing K-means clustering algorithms.
 The conclusions made from this project are:
-  * Within minutes, FIFA players have been grouped based on their positions.
+  * Within minutes, FIFA players have been into several positions based on their similar skills.
   * Some of the positions seemed a bit blurred.
 For example, defender and midfielder.
   * Overall, the clustering methods are easy to implement, relatively fast, and efficient.